raniejade/kspec/README.md

 ```

 ## Runner
-Currently only a JUnit 4 Runner is provided, make sure to annotate your class with `@RunWith(JUnitKSpecRunner)`.
+Currently only a JUnit 4 Runner is provided.
+Make sure to annotate your class with `@RunWith(JUnitKSpecRunner)`.

 ## Maven Coordinates
 Core library: `io.polymorphicpanda.kspec:kspec:<kspec-version>`.